-In elementary school, Heather Maltbie learned to hide a medical condition that made her the target of teasing.
-Instead of playing games like kick the can with her classmates during recess, she kept to herself.
-She wore gloves year-round, telling friends her hands were always cold.
-And she routinely carried handkerchiefs in her pocket to wipe her hands.
+Instead of playing games with her friends during recess, she avoided group activities.
+She wore gloves year-round, telling her friends that her hands were always cold.
+And she routinely carried handkerchiefs in her pocket so she could easily wipe her hands.

-Maltbie, who was diagnosed at age 9, started using topical creams and wipes to keep her sweating under control, a frustrating trial-and-error process that never completely dried her palms.
-After she went through puberty, she tried oral hormone medication as a second-phase treatment.
-That worked slightly better but didn’t totally solve the problem.
+Maltbie started using topical creams and wipes to keep her sweating under control, a frustrating trial-and-error process that never completely dried her palms.
+After going through puberty, her family physician suggested she try oral hormone medication as a second-phase treatment, which was a slight improvement.

-After high school, Maltbie moved from the state of Washington to Columbia to live with her father and to attend the University of Missouri.
+After high school, Maltbie moved to Columbia to live with her father and to attend the University of Missouri.
 In the middle of her sophomore year, Maltbie had an adverse reaction to the oral medication, leaving her hospitalized and in need of an alternative solution.

 “When I wasn’t able to take the oral medication, my hands were constantly dripping with sweat,” Maltbie remembered.
 “When I’d be taking notes in class, they would smudge.
 I always wore dark colors and breathable fabrics like cotton to wipe my hands off on and help disguise all my sweat.
 It was embarrassing.”

-“When medications fail, we move to the next tier of treatments for hyperhidrosis patients,” Martin said.
-“Patients at MU Health Care, like Heather, now have both medical and surgical options available to them.”
+“When topical and oral medications fail, we move to the next tier of treatments for hyperhidrosis patients,” Martin said.
+“Patients at MU Health Care, like Heather, have both medical and surgical options available to them, which is something unique.”

 Dyer and Martin suggested the medical route for Maltbie with two options — Botox injections or iontophoresis.
-Botox would mean a shot every centimeter in each of her hands.
-She would have to come back in four to six months for another round before her body would adapt and go longer between injections.
-Iontophoresis treatment would require submerging her hands and feet into a shallow bed of water for 30 minutes three times per week and allowing a mild electrical current to pass through them.
+Botox would require a shot ever centimeter, almost 100 shots per hand, every four to six months until her body allows for less frequent injections.
+Iontophoresis treatment would require submerging her hands and feet into a shallow bed of water with electrical current for 30 minutes three times per week.

-“Even though the Botox injections make her feel kind of feel crummy and are uncomfortable, Heather gets so much benefit out of it and wants to keep going that she pushes through each treatment,” Martin said.
+“Even though the Botox injections make her feel kind of feel crummy and very uncomfortable, Heather gets so much benefit out of it and pushes through each treatment,” Martin said.

-Maltbie will return in late summer for her next round of injections, but for now, she no longer has to worry about always wearing dark clothes or trying to hide her hyperhidrosis.
+Maltbie will have to return in late summer for her next round of injections, but for now, she no longer has to worry about always wearing dark clothes or trying to hide her hyperhidrosis.

 “It’s been a miracle,” Maltbie said.
 “It’s been really cool getting to enjoy my hobbies without sweating.
 I can finally knit without soaking the fabric or shake hands with someone without apologizing for mine being wet.”